Author Archive

 The Little Free Library will be back open for the season on May 11, 2026!

 Now in it’s 11th year, the Little Free Library at West Meadow Beach, hosted by Emma Clark Library, is going strong.
-This “Take a Book, Leave a Book” structure, located under the pavilion at the beach and made from recycled materials, is open for the late Spring and Summer through September.
+This “Take a Book, Leave a Book” structure, located under the pavilion at the beach and made from recycled materials, is open late Spring through September.

 There’s no need for a library card; visitors are invited to take any books that interest them.
 These books are donated for the sole purpose of the Little Free Library (books are not owned by Emma Clark – don’t return your library books here!).
 All guests of the beach – both residents and nonresidents – are welcome to share in this give and take project and to donate and/or take books.